.NET Best Practices: Architecture & Design Patterns

 Interested in a private company training?
 Request it here.

-S.O.L.I.D principles
+Improve your OO-design with S.O.L.I.D principles

 The S.O.L.I.D principles were introduced by Robert C. Martin (also known as Uncle Bob) in 2000.
 The intention behind these principles is to make software designs more understandable, easier to maintain, and easier to extend.
 These principles are essential for every developer to know because they assist in writing better code and in better understanding code that was written with these principles in mind.